The Valley (1976 film)

-The Valley is a 1976 short film made by a then fifteen-year-old Peter Jackson with his friends.
-It was strongly influenced by the films of Ray Harryhausen.
+The Valley is a 1976 New Zealand adventure fantasy short amateur film made by a then fifteen-year-old Peter Jackson with his friends.
+Combining live action and stop motion animation, it was strongly influenced by the films of Ray Harryhausen.
 It was filmed silent on a Super 8 camera and was shown on the children's television show Spot On.

 Plot

-The Valley is about four prospectors who walk into a valley and unwittingly enter a rift in the time/space continuum.
+Four prospectors walk into a valley and unwittingly enter a rift in the time/space continuum.
 As they journey down the valley, one of the prospectors (Ian Middleton) gets taken away by a harpy.
 Another prospector (Peter Jackson) falls off a cliff.
 The two remaining (Ken Hammon and Andrew Neal) have to fight and destroy a cyclops.
 They build a raft, float across a lake, and see a building in ruins.
 This ruin, unbeknownst to them, is the Beehive building of Wellington city – they have not travelled back in time but ahead into a post-apocalyptic world taken over by mythical beasts.